does gatorade expire

 1. Refrigeration Is Essential

-I recommend consuming it within 3-5 days for the best quality.
+I suggest eating it fresh, for 3-5 days for superior quality.

 2. Seal It Properly